mcfilib/filib.github.io/posts/2015-11-06-writing-purescript-bindings-for-a-jquery-plugin.md

 Something seems a bit odd here, why is **onFinished** effectful, whilst **onFinishing** is pure?
-Well, the truth is that they are both effectful, but since JavaScript offers no means of distinguishing between effectful and pure computations, we need to circumvent the type checker ensure functions we pass to **onFinishing** have the correct runtime representation.
+Well, the truth is that they are both effectful, but since JavaScript offers no means of distinguishing between effectful and pure computations, we need to circumvent the type checker to ensure functions we pass to **onFinishing** have the correct runtime representation.

 ``` haskell
 mkFinishing :: forall a.
 (JQueryEvent -> Int -> Int -> Eff a Boolean)